 The Mongolian Stock Exchange (MSE), located in Ulan Bator, was founded on 18th January 1991.
 The history of MSE’s securities market began between 1992-1995 when 475 state owned entities were successfully privatized through MSE distributing 96.1 million shares worth 8.2 billion MNT (7.0 million USD) to the citizens of Mongolia within the framework of implementing “Privatization Policy” of the Mongolian Government during the transitional period of a central planned economy to a market economy in Mongolia.
 Secondary market trade began on 28th August 1995 auctioning 16,000 shares of three companies that valued 15,000 USD.

-The MSE lists 197 companies and has a market capitalization of USD 1.0 billion as of May 2018.
+The MSE lists 200 companies and has a market capitalization of USD 911 million as of December 2018.

 On 3rd July 2015 the Financial Regulatory Commission (FRC) approved the "Mongol Securities Exchange" (MSX) to provide securities trading and securities settlement in Mongolia.
 The MSX is the first privately owned stock exchange in Mongolia and is collaborating with the NASDAQ Group.
 As of June 2016 two companies have applied for an IPO at the MSX.The first stock, And Energy LLC, a producer of LED lights, started trading on 13th November 2017.